 Here at Design Scene, we’re always showing you beautiful inspiring homes that would often be expensive to recreate.
 When redecorating, furniture is one part of the budget that you don’t want to compromise on, but it is often where we have to cut costs.
 However, if you take a proactive approach to buying furniture, you’ll find that getting the furniture you want doesn’t have to cost the earth.
+Modern furniture is often available for affordable prices at major chain stores, but also trends of retro styles such as amish furniture are in massive demand these days.
 Image above apartment in Rio by Studio Ro+Ca

 Read on for tips on how to save the pennies on the furniture you love.